Siddha Gufa: Guide to Visiting the Largest Cave of Nepal

 There is a hiking trail from Bandipur to Siddha Gufa.
 The trail is all downhill and takes about 50 minutes to reach the cave.

 The hike itself to Siddha Gufa is pretty adventurous but be careful as some parts of the trail are steep and slippery.
+In the mornings, the weather is still a bit foggy on the trail but it clears around noon.

 Walking from Bimalnagar to Siddha Gufa

-Bimalnagar is a town near Dumre and you can also reach the Siddha Gufa from here.
+Bimalnagar is a town near Dumre, and you can also reach the Siddha Gufa from here.

 How to Get Back from Siddha Gufa to Bandipur